 Source: The Role of Parliament in the UK Constitution Interim Report – The Status and Effect of Confidence Motions and the Fixed-term Parliaments Act 2011 (11 December 2018, HC 1813 2017-19).

-Richard Kelly is a Senior Library Clerk at the House of Commons Library, specialising in parliamentary procedure and Gavin Phillipson is a Parliamentary Academic Fellow working in the House of Commons Library.
+About the authors: Richard Kelly is a Senior Library Clerk at the House of Commons Library, specialising in parliamentary procedure.
+Gavin Phillipson is a Parliamentary Academic Fellow working in the House of Commons Library.